DylanMeeus/springboot_jwt_blog/_posts/2016-08-10-building-an-app-with-Aurelia-1.0-from-authentication-to-calling-an-API.markdown

 -----

 Aurelia is a client-side JavaScript framework that has been gaining a lot of popularity lately.
 One of the nice aspects of Aurelia is that it anticipates common application needs and provides simple conventions for accomplishing them.
-Aurelia 1.0 was released about two weeks ago and a lot of things have changed, new tools have been added and support for mobile applications has been enhanced.
+Aurelia 1.0 was released about two weeks ago and a lot of things have changed: new tools have been added and support for mobile applications has been enhanced.

 {% include tweet_quote.html quote_text="Aurelia anticipates common application needs and provides simple conventions for accomplishing them." %}